yiisoft/yii2/UPGRADE.md

 * Part of code from `yii\web\User::loginByCookie()` method was moved to new `getIdentityAndDurationFromCookie()` and `removeIdentityCookie()` methods.
 If you override `loginByCookie()` method, update it in order use new methods.
+* Fixture console command syntax was changed from `yii fixture "*" -User` to `yii fixture "*, -User"`.
+Upgrade your scripts if necessary.

 Upgrade from Yii 2.0.7
 ----------------------